Sukurudo/Team-4/README.md

 academy_awards.csv<br>

-Movies_metadata.csv containes information from IMDB and The Movies Database of over 30,000 movies Academy_Awards.csv containes nominees and winners of all Academy awards up to 2020
+Movies_metadata.csv containes information from IMDB and The Movies Database of over 30,000 movies Academy_Awards.csv containes nominees and winners of all Academy awards from 1927 - 2020

 ## Technologies Used